JetBrains/amper/README.md

 # Amper

-Amper’s goal is to improve the project configuration experience and toolability, that is, the support inside the IDE, while also providing a smooth out-of-the box experience.
+Amper is a tool to help configure projects for the purpose of building, packaging, publishing, and more.
+Its goal is to improve the project configuration experience and toolability, that is, the support inside the IDE, while also providing a smooth out-of-the box experience.
 We believe that it could be achieved by
 - providing a developer- and IDE-friendly declarative configuration DSL - to simplify not only the initial setup, but also improve maintainability and let an IDE assist with automatic configuration reliably;
 - bundling a curated set of compatible toolchains and extensions - to support the majority of the scenarios without the need to find compatible plugins;